Frequently Asked Questions

 Q: Is freediving conducted from shore or by boat?

-A: Unless otherwise stated, freediving sessions are conducted from shore in both Malta and Dahab, Egypt.
+A: Unless otherwise stated, freediving sessions are conducted from shore.

 Q: Do you provide accommodation or Airport transfer service?

 A: Yes, I can organise airport transfer at no extra cost.
 And I can advise one a range of accommodation options that I think are the best.

 Q: Can I bring my GoPro with me on the dive session?

 A: Actually the use of an underwater video camera is a great way to view feedback of your technique.
 Generally you can bring it and we keep it on the buoy and use it occasionally for the purpose of visual feedback, but not so much that it distracts you from the course.